Stevens–Henager College: History

-Stevens–Henager, one of the oldest colleges in Utah, was opened in September 1891 by Professor James Ayers Smith, an educator from Nebraska, as the Inter-Mountain Business College, with an enrollment of seven pupils.
+Stevens–Henager was opened in September 1891 by Professor James Ayers Smith, an educator from Nebraska, as the Inter-Mountain Business College, with an enrollment of seven pupils.
 It began teaching commercial subjects and placed graduates in business positions.
 Paul Kenneth Smith, son of James Ayers Smith, began as the typewriter machinist and later served as an instructor at the college.

 For about 19 years, Stevens–Henager College was known as Intermountain Business College.
-A Biennial Catalogue for enrollment 1908-09 shows the school's name as The Smithsonian Business College and Shorthand School, 258 Twenty Fourth Street, Ogden, Utah.
+A Biennial Catalogue for 1908–09 shows the school's name as The Smithsonian Business College and Shorthand School, 258 Twenty Fourth Street, Ogden, Utah.

-In 1910, Professor J. A. Smith retired and sold the school to C. S. Springer, who changed the name to the Smithsonian Business School.
-In 1938, the college was purchased by Dr. David B. Moench, son of Louis F. Moench, a Utah educator and the first principal of Weber Stake Academy, which later became Weber State College.
+In 1910, J. A. Smith retired and sold the school to C. S. Springer, who changed the name to the Smithsonian Business School.
+In 1938, the college was purchased by David B. Moench, son of Louis F. Moench, a Utah educator and the first principal of Weber Stake Academy, which later became Weber State College.
 It then became known as the Moench University of Business and operated as such until 1940, when it was purchased by I. W. Stevens and renamed Ogden Business College.
 The name was changed to Stevens–Henager College in 1959.

-Stevens-Henager main campus was in Ogden, Utah.
+The Stevens-Henager main campus was in Ogden, Utah.
 In 1969, the college established a campus in Salt Lake City (at approx. 7th South and 3rd East, moving elsewhere in Salt Lake years later).
 In 1978, the college established a campus in Provo.
 Other campuses followed, including Logan Campus in Utah in 2001, and Boise Campus in 2004 in Idaho.

+The reason for their 2021 closure was not made public, but it was noted several months earlier that the school was placed on a probationary status by the United States Department of Education.

 Non-profit status

 In 2012, the college announced its intent to transfer to non-profit status for Title IV financial aid purposes (not to be confused with their non-profit Internal Revenue Service status) through its affiliation with the CEHE.

-As of December 2018, the US Department of Education online database listed the Stevens Henager College campuses and Independence University as Not for Profit.